Skip to main content

 For foreign currency payments, the exchange rate applied to your payment will be based on the rate the payment is processed, not the day the form is submitted.

-• Ask you for any online banking passwords over the phone, via email or text message.
+• Never ask you any online banking passwords over the phone, via email or text message.

-• Ask you to email or text personal banking information.
+• Never ask you to email or text personal banking information.

-• Send an email or text message with a link to a page which asks you to enter your online banking log in details.
+• Never send an email or text message with a link to a page which asks you to enter your online banking log in details.

-• Ask you to authorise or transfer funds to another account for security purposes.
+• Never ask you to authorise a refund or transfer funds to another account for security.

-• Ask you to cancel a payment by entering a One Time Passcode, or cancel a request via the PTSB App.
+• Never ask you to cancel a payment by entering a One Time Passcode, or cancel a request via the PTSB App.

-• Ask you to carry out a test transaction online.
+• Never ask you to carry out a test transaction online.

-• Provide any banking services through anything other than the bank’s official apps.
+• Never provide any banking services through anything other than the bank’s official apps.

 Do you know the person you are sending the funds to?
 Are you aware of some of the common Fraud Scams?